mvallebr/JPMJava/README.md

 in deep.
 Probably in a real case, with more detailed requirements, I would have worried more about classes responsibilities, reusability, etc.

-However, the main objective seemed to be checking java 8 knowledge.
-That's why I implemented everything I could using streams, new date types, new try syntax, etc.
-BUT I have passed the last years using python and C++ and I am a little rusty in Java, I have used java 8 just in 1 project lately when I was able to learn some of its new features, so please forgive me if something is still too "old style".

 ### About the tests

 One big decision I made on the design was how to write the tests.